Airline hub

 An airline hub or hub airport is an airport used by one or more airlines to concentrate passenger traffic and flight operations.
 Hubs serve as transfer (or stop-over) points to help get passengers to their final destination.
 (Note: Colloquially, an airline hub may be defined as an airport that receives many passengers or as an airport that serves as the operating base of an airline, whether or not the airline allows for connecting traffic.)
 (Note: The Federal Aviation Administration of the United States defines a hub in terms of passenger enplanements.
 Specifically, a hub is an airport that handles 0.05% or more of the nation's annual passenger boardings.)
 It is part of the hub-and-spoke system.
 An airline may operate flights from several non-hub (spoke) cities to the hub airport, and passengers traveling between spoke cities connect through the hub.
-This paradigm creates economies of scale that allow an airline to serve (via an intermediate connection) city-pairs that could otherwise not be economically served on a non-stop basis.
+This paradigm creates economies of scale that allow an airline to serve (via an intermediate connection) city-pairs that could otherwise not be economically served non-stop.
 This system contrasts with the point-to-point model, in which there are no hubs and nonstop flights are instead offered between spoke cities.
 Hub airports also serve origin and destination (O&D) traffic.